June 2017 Matriculation:

 Quantitative Reasoning (GRE)

 Applicants who have an advanced degree beyond the baccalaureate (e.g., MS, MA, MD, DDS, PHD, MBBS, BDS) may apply without a standardized test score.
 However, they may be putting themselves at a disadvantage, particularly if their admission materials do not demonstrate significant quantitative and analytical skills.
 Also, these applicants may significantly reduce their chances of being awarded a scholarship.
-Please note: Applicants to the MPH/MBA Program with the Carey Business School are not eligible to waive this requirement.

 Public Health Goals